Minoru/blog.tty8.org/about.markdown

 Hello,

 My name is Alexander Batischev.
-I'm a student at Kyiv Polytechnic Institute, Ukraine.
-I've got Bch.
-CS already and am pursuing master's degree now.
-I'm fond of listening to rock music (Pink Floyd, Nightwish, Manowar and Dream Theater are my favourite bands) and reading sci-fi books.
+In 2015, I received my Master's degree in Computer Science from Kyiv Polytechnic Institute, Ukraine.
+I'm fond of listening to rock music (Pink Floyd, Nightwish, Manowar and Dream Theater are my favourite bands), reading science fiction and hacking free software.

 I'm the owner of [PGP key 0x356961a20c8bfd03][pgp].
 If you ever [mail me][email], I'd appreciate it if you make a digital signature (or better yet,